Metallic transport of hard core bosons: Hall coefficient

-Down toward the HN regime, $R_{\rm H}^{(0)}$ as evaluated by QMC, appears to be blind to the onset of long range phase correlations.
-This leads us to conclude that near $T_{\rm BKT}$, $R^{\rm corr} \to -R_{\rm H}^{(0)}$ in order to recover HN behavior as described by Eq.~(\ref{HN}).
+In the lower temperature regime $R_{\rm H}^{(0)}$, as evaluated by QMC, appears to be blind to the onset of long range phase correlations and vortex fluctuations as described by HN theory.
+This implies imply that that the correction term should grow in magnitude as $T\to T_{\rm BKT}$, and approach $R_{\rm H}^{\rm corr} \to -R_{\rm H}^{(0)}$, to comply with the onset of superconductivity.